borteo/neat-starter/src/posts/happyness.md

 > Why settle for less?
 Why stay in a country that fails to recognize the awesomeness of [IT]?

-In Italy, programmers are treated like the bottom of the barrel.
+In Italy, programmers are often treated like the bottom of the barrel.
 Just grunt workers.
 But in reality, we are *artists*, *poets*, *creative geniuses*!

 If we toil away in uninspiring, soul-sucking environments, our spirits wither away.
 We lose our spark, passion, and curiosity.